soylent/from-nand-to-donut/README.md

 ## How to run:

-1. Unzip the archive
+1. Compile the project: `sh JackCompiler.sh path/to/from-nand-to-donut`.
-1. Start the VM Emulator
+1. Start the VM Emulator.
-1. Click File > Load Program
+1. Click File > Load Program.
-1. Select the project9 directory
+1. Select the project _directory_.
-1. Click "Yes" to load the built-in implementation of the stdlib
+1. Click "Yes" to load the built-in implementation of the stdlib.
+1. Select "No animation".
+1. Run the code (press `F5`).

 Use the arrow keys to rotate the figure.
 Press `Q` or `ESC` to halt the program.